Designing for Scriptability

 Whether you’re designing a Cocoa application from scratch or adding a new feature to an existing application, you go through a standard set of design steps, tailored to your experience, the systems you work with, and the project at hand.
 The process is no different when you’re designing for scriptability.

 The following steps provide an outline for your design process, but are not intended to be comprehensive.
 However, links are provided to additional design information in this and other documents.

 To design a new scriptable Cocoa application, consider using the following steps:

 For your overall application design, work with the Model-View-Controller (MVC) design pattern, which is widely followed in Cocoa applications.
-MVC is described in detail in Cocoa Fundamentals Guide.

 Good scripting support generally calls for scripting the model, rather than the view layer.
 For more information, see “Concentrate Scriptable Behavior in Model Objects.”